 BA, JD, Yale University; MPP, Harvard University

-Steve Charnovitz writes in the International Economic Law and Policy Blog about the Trump Administration's proposed Section 232 actions against steel and aluminu
+Steve Charnovitz writes in the International Economic Law and Policy Blog about the proposed Section 232 actions against steel and aluminum.

 Steve Charnovitz is mentioned in Reuters on how to save the WTO dispute settlement from the Trump Administration.

 Steve Charnovitz is quoted in Law360 about the WTO Appellate Body and why it should cease accepting appeals if it encounters three vacancies.